-The Season begins with a 2- week band camp prior to the beginning of the school year and runs through to the end of semester.
-Tournaments occur on various Saturdays throughout October and November, ending before thanksgiving.
+The season begins with a 2- week band camp prior to the beginning of the school year and runs through to the end of the semester.
+Tournaments occur on various Saturdays throughout October and November, ending before Thanksgiving Break.
 Director Shedd, Coaches, Drum Major, Assistant Drum Major and Section Leaders lead the band.
 Our role is to provide support to them.

 One word of caution: Those who have watched parades and field show competitions and experienced the positive effects gained from being a part of this group, tell us that it’s addictive!

-San Diego Unified requires some volunteer roles to have a completed Volunteer Form depending on their level of engagement with students.
+San Diego Unified School District requires completion of a Volunteer Application every year.
 Click here to learn more about this policy or contact Director Shedd.
-Click here if you need to download and complete the SDUSD Volunteer Form, upon completion please return along with your TB shot results to Mr. Shedd.
+Click here to download and complete the SDUSD Volunteer Form.
+Please return it along with your TB shot results and a copy of a government-issued photo identification to Mr. Shedd.

-These volunteers help members of the band, pit and drumline get equipment and heavier instruments to the field for the halftime shows at football games and competitions.
-The good news is that those on the pit crew generally get into the competition for free and get to hang out with the band students around the buses before and after a show.
+These volunteers help members of the band, pit and drumline get equipment and heavier instruments to the field for the halftime show at football games and competitions.
+The good news is that those on the pit crew generally get into the competition and games for free and get to hang out with the band students around the buses before and after a show.
 What a deal.